Spring is our thing, but we live the Cubs life!

 From the start, John was an outstanding photographer, but in the early days, he was shooting from the stands without any press credentials.
 John’s talent was soon noticed by others, eventually landing him several cover photos on the Chicago Sun-Times.
 Despite John’s success, he’s stayed true to his roots and keeps shooting for Boys of Spring.
 I’m indeed lucky to have him!

-So here we are celebrating the 15th year of Boys of Spring.
+So here we are celebrating the 19th year of Boys of Spring.
 How fast the time goes when you are having fun!
-I’m excited about the new and improved design from the great team at Fhoke and the launch of “CubTalks with Tim Sheridan,” my new weekly documentary series on the Cubs.
+I’m excited that “CubTalks with Tim Sheridan,” has finished it’s first season, with thirty fun episodes.
+We hope you’ve enjoyed the videos, I’ve certainly enjoyed producing them.
 Thanks to every one of you who’ve stopped by over the years!
 It’s been a pleasure to bring you my passionate view of our beloved Cubs.
-Cheers to the next 15 years!
+Cheers to the next 19 years!